 Equally, a list stops you from over-packing and taking loads of clothes with you that not only never leave the suitcase but also weigh down your luggage (and could lead to excess baggage charges).

 Roll Your Clothes

-Rolled clothes also look more systematic in your suitcase or the backpack, making it easier to find out if you’re missing anything of need.
+Rolled clothes also look more systematic in your suitcase or backpack, making it easier to find out if you’re missing anything or need it.
 It moreover allows you to pack your clothes in one corner and the rest of the stuff in the other.

 Use All The Space

 Packing well means using all available space in your bag.
 If you can do this, you won’t have to take more than one suitcase, and you won’t have to fill up your hand luggage with all the bits and pieces you couldn’t fit in your main case.
 This means filling your shoes with underwear, for example, and remembering to use the extra pockets in both your bag and your clothing to store smaller items.

 When you arrive at your destination, you won’t want your clothes smelling musty from having been in your suitcase, especially if there is nowhere to wash them or hang them out to air in your hotel.
 To prevent this, include a bag of potpourri in with your packing or add a scented drawer liner.
 This will be enough to make your clothes smell lovely, and it won’t take up any additional room.